nus-cs2103-AY1617S2/addressbook-level4/docs/UserStories-draft.md

 #### Difficulty-medium

 1. PowerSearch : More powerful and intelligent search. e.g. search for empty slots, near-match search, auto-complete (similar to Google search box), filters for other attributes (e.g. start time).
-2. FlexiCommands: High flexibility in command format. e.g., non-strict ordering of keywords, ability to specify aliases for commands, support for more ‘natural’ language input, multiple undo/redo, How flexible should the format be?
+2. FlexiCommands: High flexibility in command format. e.g., non-strict ordering of keywords, ability to specify aliases for commands, support for more 'natural' languages input, multiple undo/redo, How flexible should the format be?
 As flexible, intuitive, and user-friendly as you can make it.

 #### Difficulty-high